Catalog Generation

 2.4.2.2: Assignment of Flag Value 4 (Saturated Source)

 A flag value of 4 is assigned to sources that are saturated.
-The process of identifying saturated sources starts by first transforming the input image XY coordinates of all pixels flagged as saturated in the data quality arrays of each input flc/flt.fits images (the images drizzled together to produce the drizzle-combined filter image being used to measure photometry) from non-rectified, non-distortion-corrected coordinates to the rectified, distortion-corrected frame of reference of the filter-combined image.
+The process of identifying saturated sources starts by first transforming the input image XY coordinates of all pixels flagged as saturated in the data quality arrays, pixels having a value of 256 assigned during calibration processing, of each input flc/flt.fits image (the images drizzled together to produce the drizzle-combined filter image being used to measure photometry) from non-rectified, non-distortion-corrected coordinates to the rectified, distortion-corrected frame of reference of the filter-combined image.
 We then identify impacted sources by cross-matching this list of saturated pixel coordinates against the positions of sources in the newly created source catalog and assign flag values where necessary.

 2.4.2.3: Assignment of Flag Value 8 (Faint Detection Limit)